tylerhou/site-old/content/posts/binary-search-revisited.md

 So $n-1$ must also be green.

-We can make a similar argument that all red elements must be followed by more red elements, and no green elements.
+We can make a similar argument that all red elements must be followed by more red elements.
 Thus, we have a region of green, followed by a region of red.

 Finally, we know that 0 is green ($2^0 = 1 \lt 1{,}000{,}000$), and let's guess
 100 is red.
 So we can call binary search